SqlHash/sqlhash-mssql/README.md

 # License

-The project will be published under MIT license.
+The project is published under MIT license.